-The Emergency and Safety Services Division is responsible to ensure the City's Emergency, Continuity, and Occupational Health and Safety programs are ready to respond in practical and productive ways to internal and external threats.
-The Program includes the development and implementation preparedness, mitigation, response and recovery initiatives for emergencies, disasters and planned events.
+The Emergency and Business Preparedness Division is responsible to ensure the City's Emergency, and Continuity programs are ready to respond in practical and productive ways to internal and external threats.
+The Program includes the development and implementation of preparedness, mitigation, response and recovery initiatives for emergencies, disasters and planned events.
 Through planning, training, exercising, and coordinating with agencies across the City, we are ready to respond during a crisis.